sujak/docker-strapi/README.md

 - `DATABASE_USERNAME` database username.
 - `DATABASE_PASSWORD` database password.
 - `DATABASE_SSL` boolean for SSL.
+- `JWT_SECRET` random string
+- `ADMIN_JWT_SECRET` random string
+- `APP_KEYS` randomstring1,randomstring2
+- `API_TOKEN_SALT` random string
+- `TRANSFER_TOKEN_SALT` random string
 - `EXTRA_ARGS` pass extra args to
   the [`strapi new`](https://strapi.io/documentation/developer-docs/latest/developer-resources/cli/CLI.html#strapi-new).

+---

 ## Running an existing strapi project

 To run an existing project, you can mount the project folder in the container at `/srv/app`.

+---

+## Modifying files in the /config directory

+After modifying these files, the project will need to be rebuilt to account for the changes.
+To do so, add the following configuration to the docker command.
+Not that not adding this argument will negate any changes made within the `/config` directory until it is added.
+It is particularily important for any URL changes or your project will not be accessible.

+- `BUILD: true`

+---

+## Updating packages on an existing strapi project

+To update packages in an existing project, pass in the below command.
+Note that this will potentially upgrade packages across major versions and has the possibility of breaking the project.
+Please remember to backup responsibly.

+- `UPGRADE: true`

 ---